SHADOW04985/WHISPER-chat-app/README.md

 [![Node.Js](https://img.shields.io/badge/-Node.Js-red)](https://nodejs.org/en/)
 [![Socket.IO](https://img.shields.io/badge/-Socket.IO-brightgreen)](https://socket.io/)

 To use the chat app, [CLICK HERE](https://whisper-chatapp.herokuapp.com/).
+Edit: Since heroku has stopped the free dynos, i cant host it there anymore, will be hosting somewhere else

 - It is a simple app where you can chat with other people using the app.
 - Built using the MERN technologies along with Socket.IO.